gothinkster/realworld-starter-kit/README.md

 git remote add origin {YOUR_URL}
 ```

-After changes make a PR!
+- After your first change make a PR with `[WIP]` (work in progress) added to the title.
+- When your ready for review assign one of us Gophers 🐹